collective/volto-hydra/README.md

 - field: You can have more than one area of sub-blocks in a container by using a different field prefix. default=blocks.
 - hide_chooser_add: you might want to put in a custom add button via ```data-block-choose``` or an api call. default=false if it's a ChooserBlock

 Note: The content object is itself a container so the same specifications can be used for the Page as a whole.

+Some container blocks don't have all sub-blocks visible all the time such as Tabs or Slider blocks or have buttons outside the sub-block that the user might expect would select the sub-block.
+- Hydra will attempt to detect when the selected block is hidden and switch selection but in some cases this doesn't work.
+- You can use ```data-block-selector="block_uid"``` on buttons or links that result in selecting a block.
+You can also use -1, +1 etc to select the previous or next block.
+- In the case a block is selected in the sidebar
+  - if the ```data-block-selector``` exists for that block id, that element it will have a click event sent to it.
+  - You can also set a callback during hydra.js init, ```onHandleBlockSelection```.

 ### Level 5: Enable Visual frontend editing of Text, Media and links ([TODO](https://github.com/collective/volto-hydra/issues/5))